alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.26` in Step 7: "Likewise, record your character's **their** armor proficiencies in the...".
 Word should be deleted.
 * `p.30` in Step 7: Adam's druid chooses three skills to be trained in (in addition to Nature and Intimidation from wild order druid).
   Druids are trained in 2+Int additional skills, but Adam's druid does not have an Intelligence bonus.
+* `p.34` in **You might...**: "You might don't waver[...] " is incorrect grammar.
+  That bullet point should start with "never" or "not" instead of "don't".
 * `p.34` in Society: "**Today's dwarves today** retain".
 Remove one of the "today"s.
 * `p.41` in Universal Longevity: "changing the skills you selected with **Elven Longevity** and Expert Longevity".
 Is this meant to be referencing **Ancestral Longevity**?
 * `p.44` in Gnome Weapon Familiarity: "You are trained with the glaive and kukri.
 In addition, you gain access to all uncommon gnome weapons."
 The kukri doesn't have the gnome tag, and is uncommon.
 Is it just missing the gnome tag then?